The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 What is Executive Function?

 They cannot be classified as a skill but a stack of skills.
-According to a Harvard guide on the developing brain, if it works, the inner chaos of your brain can operate like an airport with air traffic control — flights arriving and matching up with every departure in such an orderly way that no matter what life blows at you, everything works.
+According to a Harvard book on the progressing brain, if it works, the inner chaos of your brain can operate like an airport with air traffic control — flights arriving and matching up with every departure in such an orderly way that no matter what life blows at you, everything works.
 The skills are working memory, self-regulation, and cognitive flexibility, according to the author of egter.com.

 )(